-This Keto Instant Pot Crack Chicken recipe is a bit spicy and smoky with Mexican flavors and contains 6 grams net carbs per serving.
-Enjoy!
+This Mexican-Style Instant Pot Fiesta Chicken recipe is a bit spicy and smoky with Mexican flavors and is ready in about an hour.

-Crack chicken recipes seem to be very Buzzy these days in the world of keto.
-Think of it as really creamy shredded chicken that you can then put in lettuce wraps, serve over cauliflower rice or zoodles of some sort or layer into a keto dip, maybe with guacamole.
+Think of it as really creamy shredded chicken that you can then put in lettuce wraps, serve over cauliflower rice or zoodles of some sort or layer into a dip, maybe with guacamole.

-I started with a base of avocado oil and bacon fat, both on the Approved List O’ Fats for keto.
+I started with a base of avocado oil and bacon fat, because I like that combination.

 The rest is easy.
 Here’s the lowdown.